Level Two – Compulsory Modules

 Creating Clinical Competence

-The Advanced Diploma is an extension of the Level Two Diploma pathway (compulsory modules), for those who want the full and unabridged osteopathic toolkit.
+The Advanced Modules are an extension of the Level Two Compulsory Modules, for those who want the unabridged functional osteopathic toolkit and are serious about clinical excellence, so they may offer the highest quality clinical care to their patients.
 These modules extend the student’s veterinary and osteopathic knowledge and enhance their ability to test and assess the patients before them.
 They will include a range of direct and indirect techniques, such as adjustments/mobilisations, visceral and biodynamic/biomechanical cranial.
 All of which will include detailed analysis of the animal’s body systems and exposure to related pathophysiology.
 Topics taught at this level, are best suited to the advanced practitioner, and those with a solid degree of experience will enjoy the journey.
-Graduates are expected to go on to treat a diverse and varied array of clinical patients.
+Graduates are expected to go on to treat a diverse and varied array of clinical patients, safely and competently.